ddnexus/pagy/docs/guides/how-to.md

 ==- Ignore Brakeman UnescapedOutputs false positives warnings

-Pagy output safe HTML, however being an agnostic pagination gem it does not use the specific `html_safe` rails helper for its output.
+Pagy outputs safe HTML, however being an agnostic pagination gem it does not use the specific `html_safe` rails helper for its output.
 That is noted by the [Brakeman](https://github.com/presidentbeef/brakeman) gem, that will raise a warning.

-You can avoid the warning adding it to the `brakeman.ignore` file.
+Avoid the warning by adding it to the `brakeman.ignore` file.
 More details [here](https://github.com/ddnexus/pagy/issues/243) and [here](https://github.com/presidentbeef/brakeman/issues/1519).

 ==- Raise Pagy::RangeError exceptions